informatics-isi-edu/chaise/docs/user-docs/logging.md

 - `catalog`: The catalog id.
 - `schema_table`: The `schema:table` combination.
 - `action`: A pre-defined string that implies what the request was for.
 Refer to [the action list](#action-list) for more information.
-- `elapsed_s`: A value set to determine the elapsed time since the ermrestJS http service has been available.
-This will always be in seconds
+- `elapsed_ms`: A value set to determine the elapsed time since the ermrestJS http service has been available.
+This will always be in milliseconds

 The following are the optional attributes that you might find on requests:
 - `ppid` and `pcid`: The parent `pid` and `pcid`.
 These two attributes will be available only on a number of requests.
 It will indicate which app and page led to this current request.
 These are the requests that might have `ppid` and `pcid`.